 Unlike tooth decay and gum disease, there is no set routine for preventing TMJ disorder.
 You can reduce your risk by maintaining a good oral hygiene routine, including visiting your dentist every six months for a dental exam and cleaning.
 Dr. Fondriest can periodically examine your teeth, gums, jawbone, and other oral structures to gauge your bite’s balance and your risk of developing TMJ disorder.
 If you habitually grind or clench your jaw or teeth, there are oral appliances and retainers that can stop you from doing this.

 About Lake Forest Dental Arts

-Aside from providing expert family and cosmetic dentistry services, Dr. James Fondriest has received extensive training from the world renowned L.D.
+Aside from providing expert cosmetic dentistry services, Dr. James Fondriest has received extensive training from the world renowned L.D.
 Pankey Institute, which specializes in the study of occlusion (bite) and treatment of TMJ disorders, and is considered by many to be the world’s leader in research and treatment of TMJ disorders.
-Dr. Fondriest is also an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
-At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and a caring, compassionate, and knowledgeable staff.
+Dr. Fondriest is also a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Dr. Fondriest combines his impressive array of experience with modern technology and a caring, compassionate, and knowledgeable staff.
 We proudly serve patients in all surrounding communities in the Chicago Metro area, including the North Shore and Northwest suburbs – but we often see patients from all across the United States.
 To schedule your consultation, go online today or call our office at (847) 234-0517.